jorainer/xcmsTutorials/README.md

 Covered topics are:
 - Data import and representation.
 - Accessing, subsetting and visualizing data.
-- Centroiding of profile MS data.
+- Centroiding of profile mode MS data.
 - Chromatographic peak detection.
 - Empirically determine appropriate settings for the analyzed data set.
 - Evaluation of identified peaks.